A Survey of Deep Graph Learning under Distribution Shifts: from Graph Out-of-Distribution Generalization to Adaptation: Graph OOD Generalization

-\textbf{Invariant Representation Learning.} Invariant representation learning methods for graph OOD {generalization} aim to extract invariant information that is robust to distribution shifts across different environments~\cite{zhu2023mario,sadeghi2021distributionally, feng2019graph}.
-Here, "environments" refer to distinct settings that can influence the structure and relationships within the graph data.
-These methods can be further classified into \textit{(1) invariant subgraph extraction}, \textit{(2) adversarial learning}, and \textit{(3) disentangled representation learning}. \begin{itemize}[wide] \item \textit{(1) Invariant Subgraph Extraction.} Inspired by the invariant learning strategy in traditional OOD generalization tasks~\cite{muandet2013domain,arjovsky2019invariant,ahuja2020invariant,creager2021environment}, invariant subgraph extraction methods divide each graph into two segments~\cite{li2022learning,miao2022interpretable}: an invariant subgraph, which maintains stable structure-label relationships across distributions, and a variant subgraph, which may change across different distributions.
-By concentrating on the invariant subgraph, these methods leverage consistent relationships between graph structures and labels, which enhances the model's ability to manage significant distribution shifts in OOD data, thereby improving its generalization performance.
-DIR~\cite{wu2022discovering} exemplifies this approach by distinguishing invariant subgraphs using a GNN-based approach, enabling the identification of consistent graph-label relations without the need for explicit distribution-based separation in the training data~\cite{wu2022discovering}.
+\begin{itemize}[wide] \item \textit{(1) Invariant Subgraph Extraction.} Inspired by the invariant learning strategy in traditional OOD generalization tasks~\cite{muandet2013domain,arjovsky2019invariant,ahuja2020invariant,creager2021environment}, invariant subgraph extraction methods divide each graph into two distinct segments~\cite{li2022learning,miao2022interpretable}: an invariant subgraph, which maintains stable structure-label relationships across different distributions, and a variant subgraph, which may change across distributions.
+By concentrating on the invariant subgraph, these methods enable models to learn representations that levearge stable graph-label dependencies rather than distribution-specific variations, thereby improving its generalization performance.
+For example, DIR~\cite{wu2022discovering} exemplifies this approach by distinguishing invariant subgraphs using a GNN-based approach, enabling the identification of consistent graph-label relations without the need for explicit distribution-based separation in the training data~\cite{wu2022discovering}.
 Conversely, GIL~\cite{li2022learning} advances this concept by utilizing the distributional divisions of training data to cluster variant subgraphs, thereby facilitating the generation of invariant graph representations for accurate classification.
-Additionally, MARIO~\cite{zhu2023mario} employs the graph Information Bottleneck (IB) principle~\cite{tishby2015deep,wu2020graph} for learning invariant representations by maximizing the mutual information between representations and labels while minimizing the mutual information between representations and inputs.
-Similarly, GSAT~\cite{miao2022interpretable} formulates the graph IB by injecting learnable randomness into a node-level attention mechanism, which allows selecting subgraphs that keep invariant to the environmental shift and indicative to the labels.
+Additionally, GSAT~\cite{miao2022interpretable} formulates the graph Information Bottleneck (IB) principle~\cite{tishby2015deep,wu2020graph} by injecting learnable randomness into a node-level attention mechanism, which allows selecting subgraphs that keep invariant to the environmental shift and indicative to the labels.